 We work with the students, faculty, and staff of CSU and with members of the local community.
 Writers of all backgrounds from all over the world use our services.
 Whether you’re an undergraduate, graduate, nontraditional student or an English language learner, our consultants have expertise writing in a variety of disciplines and for a variety of audiences.
 Writers are welcome to bring in writing of any genre or discipline—composition papers, lab reports, dissertations, posters, websites, and more—at any stage in the writing process.
 Whether you are brainstorming for ideas, conducting research, or revising a draft for the third time, a Writing Center consultant can assist you.

 All of our locations accept walk-ins or appointments for face-to-face consultations.
+During busier times in the semester, we recommend making an appointment.
 Consultations last for 30 minutes, and in that time we typically discuss the equivalent of 4-5 pages (double spaced) of writing.
 Using the hierarchy of rhetorical concerns, we address issues of audience, purpose, context, focus, development, organization, style and conventions.
 CSU students can request that an email notification be sent to their instructor outlining the work that was done during a consultation.
 Face-to-face consultations are open to CSU students, staff, faculty, and the general public.
 Make an appointment.